I have decided that it’s time to hang up my hunter blogger hat, and let the torch pass on to a new generation of hunter bloggers.

 I am retiring from hunter blogging with nothing but good memories and love of hunters in my heart.
 For something that really started as a SEO experiment platform, the WHU grew into something pretty incredible.

 I still remember the excitement the first time the site got a comment from someone not in my guild (Clan Shado, back then).
 And the first time I got an email was thrilling.
-I remember talking with Arust and Hrist about the progress of the site and the incredibly, unbelievable moment when the site started averaging a thousand visitors a day.
+I remember talking with Arust and Hrist about the progress of the site and the incredible, unbelievable moment when the site started averaging a thousand visitors a day.
 A day!
 Of course over time the site would come to average over 25,000 visitors a day, and spiked as high as nearly 80,000 in a single day (something to do with the beginning of Cataclysm, or the pre-cata patch, I think).

 I also remember the first time someone whispered me in game asking, “Are you the Frostheim?
 From Warcraft Hunters Union?”
 That was unbelievable.
 Of course that eventually became nearly a daily occurrence, along with receiving in-game mail, but it was those first times that I really remember, that really knocked me off my feet.